Chemistry F block

 Further images can be found on the Chemistry website

-What the new facilities in F block will provide
+What the new facilities in F block provide

-Within the new F block, the ground floor teaching laboratories will include a spacious wet laboratory with 80 energy-efficient two-person fumehoods, a large instrument room containing an extensive range of modern analytical equipment for chemical analysis, a dedicated NMR laboratory and a computational lab housing 24 pcs.
+Within the new F block, the ground floor teaching areas include a spacious wet laboratory with 80 energy-efficient two-person fumehoods, a large instrument room containing an extensive range of modern analytical equipment for chemical analysis, a dedicated NMR laboratory and a computational lab housing 24 PCs.